umeboshi2/gillie/README.md

 ### Database

-* learn and setup zigg
+* setup users and groups

 * learn and setup alembic